jonyeezs/clean-verticalslice-architecture/README.md

 Think of it this way, if we remove this code does it impede the essence and goal of our use case?

+Such code would be:
+* logging
+* authorization and authentication breakdowns
+* atomic transaction commits
+* general request enrichment
+* system-wide mandates (such as auditing or event publishing)

 # CICD